xcom225 | undergraduate

 Law and Ethics in the Mass Media

-Describe the historical and contemporary roles of electronic media in society.
+- Describe the historical and contemporary roles of print media in society.

 Technology and the Print Media

-Analyze the influence of new technology on the print media.
+- Describe types of new technology that affect the print media.

-Describe types of new technology that affect the print media.
+- Analyze the influence of new technology on the print media.

-Describe the historical and contemporary roles of print media in society.
+- Describe the historical and contemporary roles of electronic media in society.

 The University of Phoenix reserves the right to modify courses.